stelzch/arduinosafe/README.md

 # arduinosafe
-As a user of the world wide web, we should use strong passwords consisting of special chars, numbers and lower & uppercase letters.
+As users of the world wide web, we should use strong passwords consisting of special chars, numbers and lower & uppercase letters.
 But who can remember´those strong passwords? *Nobody*
 ##Safe Solution